 - Heavy sweating

 Opana (Oxymorphone) Withdrawal is Not Life-Threatening

 Going through oxymorphone detox is not life-threatening, even though it may feel like it.
 The fear of opioid withdrawal, because it is very uncomfortable, is what keeps and addicts using.
-When you do decide to quit using it is not recommended to go through it alone without medical attention.
-A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine that will slowly wean one off the opioids.
+When you decide to quit using it, it is not recommended to go through it alone without medical attention.
+A healthcare professional can help guide you through the withdrawals with medicine, such as methadone or buprenorphine, that will slowly wean one off the opioids.